Biopsy Forceps

 -

 This is a version of the previous design.
 The cutting mechanism is a snare wire instead of a collar.
-None of these prototypes worked due to them not fitting into the 4.2 mm endoscope and also cutting inadequately.
+All these models sucked in tissue well, but would not cut the tissue well.

 -